ONLYOFFICE/onlyoffice.github.io/README.md

 The plugin uses [Big Huge Thesaurus](https://words.bighugelabs.com/).

-The plugin is pre-installed in ONLYOFFICE Enterprise Edition, Community Edition (Document Server + Community Server), ONLYOFFICE cloud service, and ONLYOFFICE Personal.
+The plugin is pre-installed in ONLYOFFICE Enterprise Edition, Community Edition (Document Server + Community Server), ONLYOFFICE Integration Edition, ONLYOFFICE cloud service, and ONLYOFFICE Personal.

 ## How to use